Arsenal captain Xhaka enraged; Liverpool beats Tottenham

-LONDON (AP) — Arsenal and Tottenham scored early before all it started to unravel for the north London clubs in the Premier League on Sunday.
+LONDON (AP) — Arsenal and Tottenham scored early before it all started to unravel for the north London clubs in the Premier League on Sunday.

 Arsenal established a two-goal lead over Crystal Palace before capitulating, conceding twice and seeing its captain appearing to storm off in anger in a 2-2 draw.